Ali H. Brivanlou, Ph.D.

 Previous work conducted in animal models has provided a strong foundation for Brivanlou’s research involving human embryonic stem cells.
 Current work focuses on the molecular dissection of embryonic stem cells, including their capacity for self-renewal and their ability to differentiate into a broad range of cell types.

 Fundamental studies in the Brivanlou laboratory are not only offering insights into human reproductive biology and development, but also into specific diseases.
-The group has demonstrated that the origin of Huntington’s disease can be traced to the earliest stage of human development and the formation of the nervous system, and thus is a developmental disorder that ultimately manifests its destructive effects in adulthood.
+Using a self-organizing 3D colony of human cells that mimics the brain, the group has demonstrated that the origin of Huntington’s disease can be traced to the earliest stage of development and the formation of the nervous system, and thus is a developmental disorder that ultimately manifests its destructive effects in adulthood.

 As an international leader in the effort to understand the intricacies of human embryonic stem cells and to harness their therapeutic potential, Brivanlou has also played a key role in establishing scientific standards for human embryonic stem cell research.
 In addition, he and his colleagues have derived several human embryonic stem cell lines that were among the first to be included in the National Registry at the National Institutes of Health, and are now used in laboratories worldwide.